-This simple, yet profound and meaningful practice incorporates movement, breath, and intention.
+This simple, yet profound practice incorporates movement, breath, and intention.
 Within yogic philosophy, the creation of intention or goal is known as Sankalpa (Sanskrit).
 From a Buddhist worldview, the wish that others be well and happy incorporates two of the Four Immeasurables; compassion and love (the remaining two are joy and equanimity).

 The Wishing Well ‘n’ Happy Practice is a heart opening gesture to generate and cultivate well-being and happiness for self, others, all human beings, all beings (animals, insects, life in the ocean and on the earth) and the whole earth.
 The practice facilitates moving from an egocentric worldview to ethnocentric, world-centric and finally cosmo-centric.

 To wish self and others well are to wish that all beings be free from suffering and the causes of suffering.
 This intention creates the space for compassion to arise.
 The wish for self and others to be happy and to create the causes of happiness is based on unconditional love.
 To love without attachment is the feeling of wanting others to have happiness.

 The Wishing Well ‘n’ Happy Practice was created by Karen in 2009 (revised 2013, 2015, 2017) and influenced by Zapchen Somatics, Hatha Yoga, Vajrayana Buddhist practice, Western psychotherapy and Eastern philosophy.

 Filmed in 2012 at Subak Tabola Inn, Sideman Bali Indonesia